-At the web address, you will find device information and error messages after scanning the QR code with a mobile end device or after entering the web address.
+At the web address, you will find device information and error messages (see chapter 11.3 "Error messages 7-segment display") after scanning the QR code with a mobile end device or after entering the web address.

 When using mobile end devices, mobile service charges can accrue.